 Getting around: Traveling from Bush Intercontinental or Houston Hobby Airport, take Super Shuttle or a Metro bus to Downtown or a cab anywhere you need to go.
 In the city: Take a cab or use the MetroRail to travel between downtown, the Museum District and other neighborhoods.
 For more information about how to navigate the city, click here.

-3 PM:Saint Arnold Brewing Co. is Texas’ oldest craft brewery.
+3 PM (Option 1):Saint Arnold Brewing Co. is Texas’ oldest craft brewery.
 The operation is set in a 100-year-old space on the edge of downtown.
 At 3:30 p.m. every weekday (11 a.m. to 2 p.m. on Saturdays), the brewery opens its doors to the public for tours and tastings.
-Ten bucks gets you a behind-the-scenes peek at the tank farm and the entire brewing process, a logo-encrusted tasting glass and several fill-ups of whichever of the 10 brews are on tap.
-The biergarten-inspired tasting room is a festive place to spend an afternoon.
+As of Summer 2018, the beer garden and restaurant allows for a relaxed afternoon with great views, delicious eats, and some fantastic beer.

 9 AM: Assuming you handled last night like a pro, pay a visit to Ryan Pera and Morgan Weber, the proprietors of Revival Market on Heights Blvd.
 These guys have developed an entire grocery store around mostly local, organic products—from meats raised down the road by Weber himself and displayed in the charcuterie case to produce and dairy products from Houston-area farmers.
 Have a cup of coffee and a homemade biscuit in the café to start the day’s adventure.

-4 PM: You won't find a more civilized place for drinks than Anvil Bar & Refuge.This former tire store-turned-hotspot on Lower Westheimer serves up a wide array of creative cocktails developed by master mixologist Bobby Heugel.
+4 PM: You won't find a more civilized place for drinks than Anvil Bar & Refuge, one of the top 100 bars in the world.This former tire store-turned-hotspot on Lower Westheimer serves up a wide array of creative cocktails developed by master mixologist Bobby Heugel.
 Everything about this place is inviting, from the warm woods and extra-long bar top to the expert bartenders who know their regulars by name.
 Craft beer fans can't miss Hay Merchant, with 80 beers on tap, 5 casks and a killer bar menu.

 9 PM: After dinner downtown, head a few blocks south to Midtown for a little pub crawling.
 You’ll want to check out Little Woodrows for a smorgasbord of beer options in a traditional ice house vibe.
 Just a few blocks away is Pub Fiction where you’ll find a lot of live music, and Wooster's Garden, where an urban interior sets the scene for craft cocktails and brew.
 Get a kick out of German beer culture?
 Head over to Bar Munich.
 If you want a more alternative scene, Poison Girl on Westheimer has a kitchy décor, large patio and pinball machines for entertainment.

 10 AM: Enjoy a late morning round of golf at one of the city's beautiful public courses.
 Set on 407 acres in the center of the Museum District, Hermann Park Golf Course offers a challenging 18-hole course.
 You’ll find another great round at Memorial Park Golf Course near the Galleria.
-Stop at Beck’s Prime before departure for one of the best burger’s you’ll ever taste.